The Rolling Stones: Musical development

 The Rolling Stones have assimilated various musical genres into their own collective sound.
 Throughout the band's career, their musical contributions have been marked by a continual reference to and reliance on musical styles including blues, psychedelia, R&B, country, folk, reggae, dance, and world music—exemplified by Jones' collaboration with the Master Musicians of Jajouka—as well as traditional English styles that use stringed instruments such as harps.
 Brian Jones experimented with the use of non-traditional instruments, such as the sitar and slide guitar, in their early days.
 The group started out covering early rock 'n' roll and blues songs, and have never stopped playing live or recording cover songs.
+According to biographer Stephen Thomas Erlewine, the Stones "pioneered the gritty, hard-driving blues-based rock & roll that came to define hard rock" with a "strong yet subtly swinging rhythm" provided by Wyman and Watts.

 Jagger and Richards had a shared admiration of Jimmy Reed, Muddy Waters, and Howlin' Wolf.
 Little Walter influenced Brian Jones.
 Richards recalls, "He was more into T-Bone Walker and jazz blues stuff.
 We'd turn him onto Chuck Berry and say, 'Look, it's all the same shit, man, and you can do it.'"
 Charlie Watts, a traditional jazz drummer, was also introduced to the blues through his association with the pair, stating in 2003, "Keith and Brian turned me on to Jimmy Reed and people like that.
 I learned that Earl Phillips was playing on those records like a jazz drummer, playing swing, with a straight four."
 Jagger, recalling when he first heard the likes of Chuck Berry, Bo Diddley, Muddy Waters, Fats Domino, and other major American R&B artists, said it "seemed the most real thing" he had heard up to that point.
 Similarly, Keith Richards, describing the first time he listened to Muddy Waters, said it was the "most powerful music [he had] ever heard ... the most expressive".
 He also recalled, "when you think of some dopey, spotty seventeen year old from Dartford, who wants to be Muddy Waters—and there were a lot of us—in a way, very pathetic, but in another way, [it was] very ... heartwarming".